Pig Knowledge Centre

-Essential role of the sow for piglets
+Essential role of the sow: production of milk

 Editor’s note: Dr. Chantal Farmer, research scientist at Agriculture and Agri-Food Canada at the Sherbrooke R&D Center in Quebec, Canada, recently spoke at the global event, LifeStart: Nourishing Animal & Business Potential.
 The event was hosted online by Trouw Nutrition, and more than 1,100 people from 66 counties participated.
 Dr. Farmer spoke to attendees about colostrum’s role for the newborn piglet and factors that impact colostrum yield.